 - Distribute the shredded beef and cheese between four tortillas, covering half of each tortilla.

 - Fold tortilla to cover filling.

-- Heat a frying pan (no oil) on medium heat and transfer quesadilla to pan.
-You may be able to cook two at once, if you have a large skillet.
+- Heat a frying pan (no oil) or griddle on medium-high heat and transfer quesadilla to pan.
+You may be able to cook two at once, if you have a large griddle.